What Is a Woman?: Release

 A YouTube advertisement for What Is a Woman?

 What Is a Woman? was released to subscribers of The Daily Wire website on June 1, 2022, to coincide with the beginning of Pride Month.
 The Daily Wire reported that they were hit with a distributed denial of service (DDoS) attack during the premiere.
-However, an article by The Daily Dot cast doubt on the DDoS claim, noting previous technical problems with the website.
+An article by The Daily Dot cast doubt on the DDoS claim, noting previous technical problems with the website.
+On June 10, Rolling Stone estimated The Daily Wire spent $500,000 for advertisements for What Is a Woman? on social media platforms like TikTok and Facebook to promote the documentary, with the ads appearing shortly after its release.

-On June 14, Walsh published a book and self-narrated audiobook based on the film, titled What Is a Woman?: One Man's Journey to Answer the Question of a Generation, through DW Books, the publishing branch of The Daily Wire.

-In May 2022, according to The Daily Dot, a transgender man alleged that Walsh used a topless image from his Instagram account in What Is a Woman? without his permission.
+In May 2022, according to The Daily Dot, a transgender man alleged that Walsh used photos of his top surgery results from his Instagram account in What Is a Woman? without his permission.
 Twitter refused a request to take down a trailer containing the image.

-In September 2022, The Daily Dot reported that Eventbrite, an event management website, was refusing the use of its platform for showcasing the film, citing violations of its community guidelines, including the prohibition of hateful content regarding sexual orientation and gender identity.
-On September 7, Walsh claimed that website had been refusing screenings since July, describing the categorization of the film as 'hate speech' as absurd and indefensible.
+In September 2022, The Daily Dot reported that Eventbrite, an event management website, was refusing the use of its platform for showcasing What Is a Woman?, citing violations of its community guidelines, including the prohibition of hateful content regarding sexual orientation and gender identity.
+On September 7, Walsh claimed that website had been refusing screenings since July, describing the categorization of it as 'hate speech' as absurd and indefensible.
 Some supporters of Walsh accused Eventbrite of censorship.
-Walsh also accused Eventbrite of hypocrisy, pointing out that the website permitted the screening of drag shows.

-Walsh screened the film on his What Is a Woman? college tour at the University of Houston on October 13, 2022.
-Police estimated that 435 people attended, with 400 protesters (including transgender rights activists) and counter-protesters outside.
+Walsh also accused Eventbrite of being anti-conservative and hypocritical, pointing out that the website "will happily provide a platform" to drag shows.
+Walsh screened it on his What Is a Woman? college tour at the University of Houston on October 13, 2022.
+Police estimated that 435 people attended to watch the film, with 400 protesters (including transgender rights activists) and counter-protesters outside.
 A screening by Walsh at the University of Wisconsin also was met by protesters.

 On June 1, 2023, the start of Pride Month, The Daily Wire CEO Jeremy Boreing complained that Twitter had canceled a plan to promote the video, reportedly because of misgendering, and said that the video was being suppressed.
 Twitter CEO Elon Musk initially agreed to lift only some restrictions, but after being pressured removed all restrictions and personally recommended the video, tweeting on June 2, "Every parent should watch this."
 Chiefs of Twitter's trust and safety division, Ella Irwin and A.J.
 Brown, left the company on the same day.
-According to Twitter the film amassed over 170 million views in less than a week.
-Walsh called Musk's promotion of the film a "huge win".
+Walsh called Musk's promotion a "huge win".
+In July 2023, NBC News reported that three people who starred said that its producers misrepresented how What Is a Woman? would portray transgender topics and that they were inserted into "gotcha" moments.